pprunty/pprunty.github.io/posts/moores-law.md

 Elon Musk's neuralink & animal trials

+Clip of neuralink patient on joe rogan

+<iframe width="560" height="315" src="https://www.youtube.com/embed/887IX4RqaIU?si=69Jt9KlCY9raDx8Z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## The Ethics of Brain Augmentation

 [Rising action intensifies, discussing ethical implications and societal impacts]

 human rights violations

+it might seem far-fetched to think human's will be made inferior to machines due to advances in artificial intelligence. however, cognitive enhancement might make some humans inferior to other cognitively enhanced humans.
+For example, take a human with noticeably advanced mathematical skills. this human could pay, perhaps for high price initially, to have a human chip, speciifically designed for cognitive enhancement of mathematical studies. whilst this student does research, they would have contextual knowledge of important mathematical resources readily available on the chip for them to tap into.

+Likewise, in a more sinister situation, a human could have a chip which enhances their cognitive ability of persuasion, improving their ability to converse in strategic negotiations, ....

+this would undeniably create inequality for the different classes of society. how can a working class person compete with an upper class individual who is cognitively enhanced? what would happen to a cognitively enhanced individual if after some time, their chip stopped working?

 ## The Symbiosis of Human and Machine Intelligence

 [This section represents the climax, exploring the potential convergence of human and artificial intelligence]

 ## The Future of Human Cognition

 [Falling action and resolution, summarizing the potential paths forward and their implications]

 ## Conclusion: An Open Question